rstudio/webinars/73-modeling-in-db-w-r/README.md

 ## Repository contents

-- **R Notebook** with the code demonstrated during the webinar.
+- `modeling-databases-r.Rmd` - R Notebook with the code demonstrated during the webinar.
 The published version can be found here: https://beta.rstudioconnect.com/content/5415/modeling-databases-r.nb.html

+- `local-modeling-databases-r.Rmd` - Version of the R Notebook that works locally, without a database

 - `data/` - All of the `.rds` files used to get the R Notebook working without a database